rollkit/rollkit/docs/lazy-adr/adr-004-core-types.md

 - 19.04.2021: Initial Draft
 - 29.09.2022: Rename Optimint to rollmint
+- 22.01.2023: Rename rollmint to Rollkit

 ## Context

-This document describes the core data structures of any rollmint-powered blockchain.
+This document describes the core data structures of any Rollkit-powered blockchain.

 ## Alternative Approaches